centarro/commerce-docs/docs/v2/developer-guide/payments/code-recipes.md

 $payment_method = \Drupal\commerce_payment\Entity\PaymentMethod::load(1);
 ```

-#### Load a user's resusable payment methods for the given payment gateway
+#### Load a user's reusable payment methods for the given payment gateway

 Only reusable payment methods that have not yet expired are returned.
 Filtering by country is optional.
 In this example, only payment methods with billing profiles from the United States or France will be returned.
 ```php